pragma-/pbot/doc/QuickStart.md

     cp -r data coolbot

-You get the idea.

 ### Edit Registry

-Now you may edit the `registry` file in your data-directories to configure PBot settings.
+Now you may edit the `registry` file in your data-directory to configure PBot settings.

 #### Notable settings